 Reports related to side effects to medicines

-The European Pharmacovigilance Legislation, Directive 2010/84/EU and Regulation (EU) 1235/2010, require us to share all Yellow Card reports about potential side effects to medicines with the European Medicines Agency (EMA), however we remove all the person identifiers before sharing the reports.
+Reports are identified as being from Northern Ireland (NI) if the reporter postcode begins with ‘BT’.
+According to the Northern Ireland Protocol, NI remain under European Pharmacovigilance Legislation, and therefore Directive 2010/84/EU and Regulation (EU) 1235/2010 apply, which requires MHRA to share all Yellow Card reports about potential side effects to medicines with the European Medicines Agency (EMA), however we remove all the person identifiers before sharing the reports.
 In line with the legislation, the EMA also makes this information available to the World Health Organisation’s Uppsala Monitoring Centre and pharmaceutical companies.

 Reports related to defective medicines

 Reports related to potentially defective medicines will be sent to the pharmaceutical company who holds the license for the medicine.
 We remove any person identifiers before providing the information, unless the reporter has given explicit consent for us to share their contact details.
-If the reporter has provided an image of the product or packaging, we will also remove any person-identifiable information from the image before sharing.
+If the reporter has provided an image of the product or packaging, we will remove any person identifiers from the image before sharing.

 Reports related to counterfeit or fake medicines

-We may send reports related to potentially counterfeit or fake medicines to a number of Regulatory Agencies with the consent of the reporter, as part of our investigation of potential criminality.
-Such Agencies may include General Medical Council, Nursing and Midwifery Council, General Pharmaceutical Council, National Crime Agency, Police Forces and Action Fraud.
-If the reporter has provided an image of the product or packaging, we will remove any person identifiers before sharing the image.
+We may send reports related to potentially counterfeit or fake medicines to a number of regulatory agencies with the consent of the reporter as part of our investigation of potential criminality.
+Such agencies may include the General Medical Council, Nursing and Midwifery Council, General Pharmaceutical Council, National Crime Agency, Police Forces and Action Fraud.
+If the reporter has provided an image of the product or packaging, we will remove any person identifiers from the image before sharing.

 Reports related to medical devices

-Current European and UK legislation require the MHRA to send Yellow Card reports related to medical devices to the manufacturer to aid investigation.
-This legislation is listed below:
+Current UK and EU legislation requires the MHRA to send Yellow Card reports related to medical devices to the manufacturer to aid investigation.

 If you have queries or concerns about how the MHRA protects and uses your personal data, please contact us at email@example.com in the first instance.
 You may also contact DHSC’s Data Protection Officer, firstname.lastname@example.org.
 Alternatively, you can contact us in writing: